 Similar to many upscale resorts on the Big Island, the Fairmont Orchid sits on the sunny Kohala Coast.
 The seaside location is completely serene perched over the calm turquoise waters of Pauoa Bay.
 The property feels like a tropical retreat – lots of waterfalls, koi ponds, swaying palms and one of the island’s prettiest spas where private outdoor hales are engulfed in lush foliage.

 For the most luxurious stay on the island, look no further than the Four Seasons Hualalai.
 The lavish resort sits just north of Kona on an absolutely stunning stretch of Hawaiian coastline.
-It isn't often that I stay at a property so idyllic that I don't want to leave, but the Four Seasons was absolutely perfect - spacious renovated suites, variety of pools, delicious restaurants and warm, attentive service.
+It isn’t often that I stay at a property so idyllic that I don’t want to leave, but the Four Seasons is absolutely perfect – spacious renovated suites, variety of pools, delicious restaurants and warm, attentive service.

 Another beautiful seaside property on the Kohala Coast, but this one overlooks one of the most popular beaches on the island.
 The Westin Hapuna underwent a multi-million dollar renovation a few years ago, and the 249 guest rooms and 17 suites are sleek, modern and spacious.